 The student will have the right to appeal the suspension to the Superintendent.
 The student will notify the Superintendent in writing of this request for an appeal no later than five (5) calendar days following the effective date of the suspension.
 The Superintendent will hold a hearing with the student and the student's parent or guardian within three (3) calendar days of the student's request for an appeal.
 At the hearing, the student will have the right to present oral and written testimony on their behalf, and will have the right to counsel.
 The Superintendent will have the authority to overturn or alter the decision of the Principal, including recommending an alternate educational program for the student.
-The Superintendent will render a decision on the appeal within five (5) calendar days of the hearing.
-Such decision will be the final decision of the school district with regard to the suspension.
+The Superintendent will render a decision of the school district with regard to the suspension.